Renting a property in Marbella

 - The Spanish Supreme Court has stated that irrespective of the name given to the contract or the term agreed by the parties, if the tenant had a requirement for a habitual and family domicile to take care of his/her permanent and essential needs (and that of the family), the contract will be deemed residential and therefore the 3-year rule will apply.

-Means to prove that a short term contract is in reality a residential one are, for example, the tenant(s) having a job wherever he/she lives or running a company, children’s school enrolment, registration with the Town Hall (‘empadronamiento’) etc.
+Means to prove that a short term contract is in reality a residential one are, for example, the tenant(s) having a job wherever he or she lives or running a company, children’s school enrollment, registration with the Town Hall (‘empadronamiento’) etc.